 With growing concerns about medications, more people are seeking alternative approaches to treating children with ADHD.
 One review among four males, (nine to 13 years old) found improvement in ADHD symptoms including hyperactivity, impulsivity, and inattentiveness, as well as behavioral, social, or emotional difficulties who received chiropractic care for at least five months.
 A chiropractor can also help you further address a dietary and lifestyle protocol that addresses the specific needs of your child.

 With these strategies, you can naturally address ADHD whether you or your child is taking medication or not.
 Patience and time are keywords here.
 Every situation will be different, so slapping a label onto a child and then medicating him doesn’t look at the underlying factors that could contribute to ADHD.

-That’s why I encourage you to work with your chiropractor and/or your team of healthcare professionals to address your body’s whole health.
-And please, never ever take anyone off ADHD medication or discontinue any protocol without permission of your qualified practitioner.
+That’s why you should work with your chiropractor and/or your team of healthcare professionals to address your body’s whole health.
+And please, never ever take anyone off their medication or discontinue any protocol without permission of their qualified practitioner.